JuaniRaggio/stdlib...shaders/README.md

 ## Credits

-This project is based on a tsoding video, _Graphics API is irrelevant_
+This project is inspired by a tsoding video, _Graphics API is irrelevant_